neverware-mirrors/bind9/.gitlab/issue_templates/CVE.md

   - [ ] Ensure the merge request from the previous step is reviewed by SWENG staff and has no outstanding discussions
   - [ ] Ensure the documentation changes introduced by the merge request addressing the problem are reviewed by Support and Marketing staff
   - [ ] Prepare backports of the merge request addressing the problem for all affected (and still maintained) BIND branches (backporting might affect the issue's scope and/or description)
+  - [ ] Prepare a standalone patch for the last stable release of each affected (and still maintained) BIND branch

+### Release-specific actions

   - [ ] Create/update the private issue containing links to fixes & reproducers for all CVEs fixed in a given release cycle
   - [ ] Reserve a block of `CHANGES` placeholders once the complete set of vulnerabilities fixed in a given release cycle is determined
   - [ ] Ensure the merge requests containing CVE fixes are merged into `security-*` branches in CVE identifier order
-  - [ ] Prepare a standalone patch for the last stable release of each affected (and still maintained) BIND branch